-Circular economy and
+Circular economy and resource use Climate and energy

+- Ensure that reduction in resource use is absolute seeking only to 'decouple' economic growth from resource consumption is a distraction and does not work.

+- Prioritise new legislation to ensure that products are long-lasting, reusable, repairable, upgradable, toxic-free and recylcable at end of life.

+- Reject the greenwashing

+of metal and mineral mining

+companies, and their claims

+about the need for more resource

+extraction, and security of

+supply, in the green transition.

-- resource use - Ensure that reduction in resource use is absolute seeking only to 'decouple' economic growth from resource consumption is a distraction and does not work. - Prioritise new legislation to ensure that products are long-lasting, reusable, repairable, upgradable, toxic-free and recylcable at end of life. - Reject the greenwashing of metal and mineral mining companies, and their claims about the need for more resource extraction, and security of supply, in the green transition. - Prioritise real proven solutions over so-called 'clean gas', carbon capture and storage, clean hydrogen, energy storage, fuel cells and other alternative fuels. - Reject the EU Emissions Trading System as a key instrument for decarbonisation. - Tackle energy waste in buildings to reduce energy consumption and facilitate the transfer to renewables.
+- End all funding of fossil fuel projects, including gas, with EU taxpayers' money, by: - removing them from the Projects of Common Interest list, the EU budget (MFF), and EU investment banks; - ruling out further support for fossil gas projects by revising the Ten-E regulation, and ending their funding from the Connecting Europe Facility. - Prioritise real proven solutions over so-called 'clean gas', carbon capture and storage, clean hydrogen, energy storage, fuel cells and other alternative fuels. - Reject the EU Emissions Trading System as a key instrument for decarbonisation. - Tackle energy waste in buildings to reduce energy consumption and facilitate the transfer to renewables.